Susan Borowitz: Aliens in the Family

 Aliens in the Family was created and executively produced by Susan and Andy Borowitz.
 The ABC show premiered in March 1996 and ended in August 1996.
 It was about a human single father (Grant Thatcher) falling in love with an alien mother (Sophie Bold) and their journey of living a normal life on earth.
 Much of the comedic aspects in the sitcom stemmed from the physical appearance of the aliens and the interactions with the humans.

 Pleasantville

 Borowitz was a co-producer on the 1998 film, Pleasantville.
 It starred Reese Witherspoon and Tobey Maguire and encompassed their journey of going back in time trapped in a 1950s television show.

 Family

 Susan and Andy Borowitz had two children together, a daughter and a son.
-The family moved to New York City to raise the family, where Borowitz found it difficult to balance family while also maintain her job that was based 3,000 miles away.
-She decided to spend her time raising her children.
+After moving with her husband to New York City to raise their children, Borowitz found it difficult to maintain a balance between her work life and personal life.
+Because of this conflict, she decided to retire from the entertainment industry and focus on raising her children.
 In 2003, she wrote the book, When We’re in Public, Pretend You Don’t Know Me: Surviving Your Daughter's Adolescence So You Don't Look Like an Idiot and She Still Talks to You, in order to capture her daughter's adolescence and as an outlet for other suburban mothers dealing with similar struggles.